 Located in the quiet village of Yelverton which is near Norwich.
 Cedar House, one of our nursing homes in Norwich, is a fine period property providing a care home in Norfolk and nursing care for up to 24 elderly people.
 This beautiful former Rectory dates in part back to the 13th century and is a well known landmark within the village.

 Cedar House has the reputation of being one of the premier care homes in Norwich has a well deserved reputation for excellence in care with a highly trained professional and friendly care team in place to meet the needs of residents.
 The staff team are complemented by the home’s tranquil living environment and wider surroundings.
 Residents can enjoy wonderful views of open countryside from the light and airy sunroom or take the air in the beautiful mature gardens, which feature level lawns for ease of access.

-Cedar House offers a full range of residential and nursing care support, including trial stays, respite breaks and convalescent care as well as long term care.
+Cedar House offers a full range of residential and nursing care support, including trial stays, short stay and convalescent care, as well as long-term care.
 Residents are encouraged to bring important personal possessions to personalise their rooms.
 Cedar House operates an open visiting policy, where residents and loved ones may visit at convenient times.
 In common with all of our nursing homes, Cedar House’s manager has a qualified nursing background.
 The home is fully registered with the Care Quality Commission and has ISO9001/2000 and Hospitality Assured accreditation.

 - Small, friendly and homely atmosphere